dublinstreets/IISG_archive_transcoding/README.md

 # Artefact
-Serials 'Practical Self-Sufficiency' is an Artefact that has an Aura.
+Serials 'Practical Self-Sufficiency' is an Artefact that created an Aura by communicating a globally known movement of Self-Sufficient living.
+Speicifically originating in England in 1970s, the Artefact was willing to unite people in Self-Sufficient Living endeavours and promote this way of living to a wider audience.

 ## Metadata
 | Tag | Data |